Deewangi: Plot

-Sultan started stalking Nageen and in order to get closer to her, appoints Haroon in his company.
+Sultan started stalking Nageen and in order to get closer to her, appoints Haroon in his media company.
 Sultan provided a furnished house to Haroon's family in Karachi so that they can shift to Karachi and he can get close to Nageen more often.
+Soon, Nageen gets pregnant and her family is overjoyed.
 Sultan strengthen his ties with Haroon's family but Nageen keeps on trying to avoid him.
-After realizing that all his efforts are useless, Sultan hired Haroon's ex, Ramsha in his company and conspires with her to make hurdles in Nageen's life.
-Ramsha got close to Haroon and started manipulating him against Nageen.
+After realizing that all his efforts are useless, Sultan hired Haroon's ex girlfriend, Ramsha Ahmed in his company and conspires with her to make hurdles in Nageen's life.
+Ramsha who regrets leaving Haroon after her failed marriage wants him back now.
+She got close to Haroon and started manipulating him against Nageen.
 Ramsha was also suspicious about the obsession of Sultan with Nageen, after digging in Nageen's past she gets to know the affair of Sultan and Nageen.
-On the other hand, Nageen tried to save his marriage by telling Haroon truth about her past with Sultan.
+She starts blackmailing Sultan that she will reveal what he did to Nageen in the media if he didn't helped her getting back with Haroon.
+They partnered up to separate Haroon and Nageen.
+Ramsha tells half truth about Nageen's past to Haroon to separate them but he doesn't believes her.
+Then he overhears Nageen and Nuzhat conversation about the same and got angry on Nageen.
+Due to stress, she fainted and is hospitalised.
+Sultan bribes doctor to abort Nageen's baby and call it a miscarriage.
+Later, Nageen tried to save his marriage by telling Haroon truth about her past with Sultan.
 Haroon in fit of rage confront Sultan and try to hit him but his servants attacked Haroon and made his injuries look like an accident.
+But Ramsha and Naheen know it is done by Sultan.
 Ramsha realizes that Sultan is dangerous and selfish person so she partnered with Nageen in order to punish Sultan legally.
 However, Ramsha ended up committing suicide.
 Nageen claimed that Ramsha is murdered by Sultan but cops said she died by shooting herself.

-In order to expose Sultan, Nageen agreed to marry him and ask Sultan to provide money for treatment of Haroon.
-However, during nikah Nageen neglect to marry Sultan and creates a scene in front of media, infuriating Sultan.
+In order to expose Sultan, Nageen told Sultan that Haroon had divorced her.
+She agreed to marry him and ask Sultan to provide money for treatment of Haroon.
+He sends money for Haroon's treatment.
+After few months, Sultan wins election and prepares to marry Nageen.
+However, during nikah Nageen neglect to marry Sultan and exposes him front of media, infuriating Sultan.
 He took Nageen to his home where during an argument Nageen shot him.
-Haroon took the blame of shooting Sultan and was locked up by cops.
+Haroon, now recovered, reached there at the moment and took the blame of shooting Sultan and was locked up by cops.
 Sultan was taken to hospital, where he asked cops to release Haroon and that he has shot himself.
-Haroon's mother accept Nageen as her daughter-in-law.
+Hajra accept Nageen as her daughter-in-law.
 Nageen and Haroon ended up together while Sultan dying in the hospital.